Last Updated on January 30, 2023 by Calvyn Ee

-However, you still have to consider several important things if you want to make a smart choice and get the best value.
+However, you still have to consider several essential things if you want to make an intelligent choice and get the best value.
 This way, you’ll gain peace of mind and perhaps keep the car with you for many years to come (with no regrets and no immediate replacement).

 1. Does your state allow you to drive the car?

 First, make sure that the car will meet your state’s requirements.
-That’s because different states have different inspection requirements especially when it comes to emissions.
-Some states might have a stricter set of requirements as a result of new regulations about clean air and climate change.
+That’s because different states have different inspection requirements, especially regarding emissions.
+Some states might have a stricter set of requirements due to new regulations about clean air and climate change.

 When you walk into a dealership or find something online, one of the first questions you ask is if it meets your state’s inspection requirements.
 This detail will be essential in vehicle registration and other paperwork (as well as becoming allowed to drive the car in your state in the first place).

 Once you’re sure that the car is allowed in your state, the next step is to know if it’s a good deal (or something much better than what’s available in your own state).
 You don’t want to waste time going somewhere two or three states away only to discover that it’s a lot more expensive than what’s being offered in your area.
 This applies when the car you want is available both in and out of your state or if you want to trade your old one that better matches your present requirements.